 Last Updated on

 Not quite ready to hang up the camo once you’ve tagged your trophy bull?
 Who says you have to?
 Pull out your highly capable AR-15 and load up for some coyote hunting or varmint hunting.

 Few coyotes are able to make a wily escape with the long-ranging 400-600 yard .223 Rem cartridge, especially when it’s paired up with a variable scope to track those sly creatures.

-QUICK LIST: 6 Best Scopes for AR-15 Coyote Hunting
+QUICK LIST: Best Scope for AR-15 Coyote Hunting

 - Vortex Crossfire II 3-9×40 V-Brite